 Early Admissions Programs

-The JABSOM Scholars: A Doctor of Medicine Early Acceptance Program for Entering Hawaiʻi Resident Freshman
+The Doctor of Medicine Early Acceptance Program for Entering Hawaiʻi Resident Freshman

-The JABSOM Scholars: A Doctor of Medicine Early Acceptance Program for Entering Hawaiʻi Resident Freshman is a joint program offered by The John A. Burns School of Medicine, and Undergraduate Programs at the University of Hawaiʻi at Mānoa, including the Honors Program, Pre-Health/Pre-Law Advising Center, ACE Learning Communities, Student Housing Services and the Office of Admissions.
+The Doctor of Medicine Early Acceptance Program for Entering Hawaiʻi Resident Freshman is a joint program offered by The John A. Burns School of Medicine and Undergraduate Programs at the University of Hawaiʻi at Mānoa, including: the Honors Program, Pre-Health/Pre-Law Advising Center, ACE Learning Communities, Student Housing Services and the Office of Admissions.

-The primary goal of the Doctor of Medicine Early Acceptance Program (DMEAP) at the University of Hawaiʻi at Mānoa (UHM) is to commit access to the John A. Burns School of Medicine (JABSOM) to outstanding high school graduates throughout the State of Hawaiʻi who have demonstrated exceptional ability and commitment to pursing a medical degree.
-DMEAP prepares students to become exemplary physicians through a quality undergraduate education blending the arts and sciences, including applied sciences as engineering or medical technology.
+The primary goal of the Doctor of Medicine Early Acceptance Program (DMEAP) at the University of Hawaiʻi at Mānoa (UHM) is to commit access to the John A. Burns School of Medicine (JABSOM) to outstanding high school graduates throughout the State of Hawaiʻi who have demonstrated exceptional ability and commitment to pursuing a medical degree.
+DMEAP prepares students to become exemplary medical students through a quality undergraduate education.

 - DMEAP Application